lsun11/AGNdisk_data_analysis/Data_Analysis_Code/README.md

        Plot_dir             = Data_dir + 'PLOTS_Test/'
        Checkpoint_dir       = Data_dir + 'Checkpoint_Test/'
 so the test plots and checkpoints will be saved in separated places.
 For production run you can change it back or rename to whatever you like.

+3. To run the code in full length, you need to modify the script `input.sh` in the `/Command` directory.